Radial extension of a bi-Lipschitz parametrization of a starlike Jordan curve: Introduction

-Note this important and simple fact, if $\Omega$ is not starlike w.r. to 0, then the radial extension is not a mapping between $\mathbf U$ and $\Omega$.
+Note this important and simple fact, if $\Omega$ is not starlike w.r.t. $0$, then the radial extension is not a mapping between $\mathbf U$ and $\Omega$.
 One of primary aims of this paper is to describe all homeomorphisms, whose radial extensions are quasiconformal.
 We will show that the extension is quasiconformal if and only if it is bi-Lipschitz.
+In order to do this we will assume that the Jordan curve is smooth and starlike with respect to the origin.
 It is well known that every bi-Lipschitz is quasiconformal.
 The converse is not true.
 However, if the mapping is quasiconformal, then it is H\"older continuous under some conditions on the boundaries (see \cite{mar1} and \cite{vuorinen}).
 For connection between these two concepts (bi-Lipschitz mappings and quasiconformal mappings) we also refer to the paper \cite{bish}.
+A counterpart of quasiconformal extensions of quasisymmetric functions is a Lipschitz extension of Lipchitz functions.
+We refer for the latter topic to the recent paper of Kovalev \cite{leonid}.